Friends Of Guy Marsh

 Please note that Family Days are organised from within the prison where prisoners are chosen to attend from those whom are deemed most likely to benefit and places are limited in number.
 Those that do attend are thus by invitation only at the discretion of the prison governor.
 So it is not possible to apply for or request a Family Day .

 Our Committee meets monthly to consider applications for funding and to report on and drive current initiatives.
-The committee is comprised of a senior member of the prison management team, independent people with various connections to the prison and interested local people.
+The committee, comprised of a number of trustees, is guided by members of the prison’s senior management team and the men themselves in order to inform and frame FOGM’s activities.
 We have vacancies for members prepared to take on active, but not too demanding, roles on our committee.
 Please contact us for further information.